Huey Whittaker

-Hubert Alton George "Huey" Whittaker (born June 19, 1981) is an American football wide receiver who is currently a free agent.
+Hubert Alton George Whittaker (born June 19, 1981) is an American former professional football player who was a wide receiver and linebacker in the Arena Football League (AFL).
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2004.
 He played college football at South Florida.

-He has also been a member of the Jacksonville Jaguars, Tampa Bay Buccaneers, Tampa Bay Storm, Utah Blaze, New York Jets and Spokane Shock.

 Early life

 Whittaker attended Frank W. Springstead High School in Spring Hill, Florida, where he was named a St. Petersburg Times All-Suncoast selection as a senior with 10 receiving touchdowns.

 College career

 Whittaker attended Hudson Valley Community College before transferring to the University of South Florida.

 Professional career

 New York Jets

 Whittaker was signed to a future contract by the New York Jets on January 2, 2009.
 He was waived on August 12 when the team signed placekicker Parker Douglass.
 He was re-signed on August 16 only to be waived again on August 30.

 Spokane Shock

 Whittaker was a starting wide receiver for the Spokane Shock in 2010.